flox/pkgdb/README.md

 $ pkgdb scrape github:NixOS/nixpkgs --database flakedb.sqlite legacyPackages aarch64-darwin
 ```

-If the database already exists, it won't be updated.
-Use `--force` to force an update.
+If the database for a given flake already exists and is asked to reprocess an existing package set, it will be skipped.
+Use `--force` to force an update/regeneration.

 Once generated, the database can be opened and queried using `sqlite3`.